 In Vermeer's walls, the broader left-to-right chiaroscural variation immediately establishes the direction and intensity of the incoming light and how it gradually diminishes as it flows obliquely over its surface.
 Nail holes, cracks, crevices and other minor surface irregularities are recorded with discreet variations in the paint's tonal values.
 In some works, such details are "literally" depicted with darker and lighter paint, in others by digging the stiff-bristled brush into the wet, light-toned paint exposing here and there the underlying darker ground.
 Sometimes paint is used metaphorically.
 By piling up thick paint impasto in the lighter areas of the wall, the painter evoked not only the strength of the light which illuminates its surface but their crusty texture produced by repeated coating of lime which necessary to maintain the walls clean, fully reflective and hygienic.
 Minor cast shadows, instead, were often painted with thin, semi-transparent layers of darker paint in order to suggest their insubstantial nature.
 The contours, tones and shapes of the shadows cast by the widows, painting-within-paintings, maps etc. provide more precise information about the intensity and direction of the light as well as information about the morphological characteristics of the objects which cast them.

-In keeping with the humble kitchen setting the pavement of the shows no fancy ceramic or marble tiles, but a simple bare floor with a rustic footwarmer and a few pieces of what appear to be bread crumbs and a loose straw scattered about.
-Modern art goers remain transfixed by the light and seemingly monumental character of the picture.
-But the humble subject matter of the painting was not accepted by all art lovers of Vermeer's times.
+In keeping with the humble kitchen setting, the pavement of the floor shows no fancy ceramic or marble tiles, but a simple bare floor with a rustic footwarmer and a few pieces of what appear to be bread crumbs and loose straw scattered about, most likely from a matress used for sleeping in the colder months.
+Modern art-goers remain transfixed by the light and seemingly monumental character of the picture.
+However, the humble subject matter of the painting was not accepted by all art lovers of Vermeer's time.

-Despite their popularity, De Lairesse recommended that paintings of kitchens should only be hung in kitchens due to their inherently vulgar subject matter.
-But evidently, Dutch buyers thought otherwise.
-Of seventy-two kitchen paintings described in specific rooms in Dutch inventories during the years from 1600 to 1679, only three were found in kitchens.
-Moreover, Vermeer's humble milkmaid was sold at a posthumous the now-famous Dissius auction held in Amsterdam for the considerable sum guilders 175 guilders: more than any of the 21 Vermeer's at the same auction except for the View of Delft, which is many times larger than The Milkmaid.
+Despite their popularity, De Lairesse recommended that paintings of kitchens should only be hung in kitchens because of their inherently vulgar subject matter.
+But evidently, Dutch buyers thought differently.
+Of seventy-two kitchen paintings described in specific rooms in Dutch inventories from 1600 to 1679, only three were found in kitchens.
+Moreover, Vermeer's humble milkmaid was sold at a posthumous now-famous Dissius auction held in Amsterdam for the considerable sum of 175 guilders: more than any of the 21 Vermeer's at the same auction, except for the View of Delft, which is many times larger than The Milkmaid.

 No signature appears on this work.